 Many SMBs utilize external payroll services, but a PEO is much more than a payroll service provider.
 As a co-employer, a PEO assumes certain financial responsibilities on behalf of a business, including all payroll administration and compliance with local, state, and federal tax laws.
 It’s a much bigger responsibility than simply processing payroll, which means PEOs are able to provide much more comprehensive support.
 When COVID-19 forced employers to furlough workers and make other payroll adjustments, PEOs were ready to manage it all for their clients and ensure compliance throughout each change.

-Federal relief measures in response to COVID-19 included passage of the Paycheck Protection Program (PPP), which provided loans to small businesses to help keep employees on payroll.
+Federal relief measures in response to COVID-19 included passage of the Paycheck Protection Program (PPP), which provided loans to small and medium-sized businesses to help keep employees on payroll.
 Many of these loans are eligible for full forgiveness, but the process to both obtain the loans and request loan forgiveness are complicated.

 Many SMBs struggle with interpreting the various applications, calculations, and requirements associated with PPP loans and loan forgiveness.
 On the other hand, businesses already partnered with a PEO received invaluable one-on-one support from payroll specialists as they completed their applications, as well as timely expert guidance on every legislative change along the way.
 For these businesses, partnership with a PEO proved to be a vital component to success in 2020.